golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 #### `DepositAccount` model
 - **Database**: `control`

+It would be possible to have the account address directly in `DepositClaim`.
-The main purpose of this object is to allow us to put a database lock on all `DepositClaim`s belonging to a specific payer, though it may get another purpose in the future.
+The main reason for having a separate object for it is to allow us to put a database lock on all `DepositClaim`s belonging to a specific payer.
 Putting locks directly on `DepositClaim` would not work when there are no claims yet.

 We never create `DepositAccount` for the payee because the payee may be Concent itself.